FLAMEGPU/FLAMEGPU2/README.md

 ##### Testing

-The test suite can be built from the root directory using `-DBUILD_TEST=ON`:
+The test suite can be built from the root directory using `-DBUILD_TESTS=ON`:

 ```
 mkdir -p build && cd build
-cmake .. -DBUILD_TEST=ON
+cmake .. -DBUILD_TESTS=ON
 make -j8
 ```

-The first time CMake is configured with `-DBUILD_TEST=ON` an internet connection is required, as [GoogleTest](https://github.com/google/googletest) is downloaded and built.
+The first time CMake is configured with `-DBUILD_TESTS=ON` an internet connection is required, as [GoogleTest](https://github.com/google/googletest) is downloaded and built.
 Subsequent reconfigures will attempt to update this copy, but will continue if updating fails.
-Automatic updating of GoogleTest can be disabled by passing `-DBUILD_TEST=OFF`.
+Automatic updating of GoogleTest can be disabled by passing `-DBUILD_TESTS=OFF`.

 ##### Documentation